 The Times deserves credit for investing the time, money and resources into addressing a systemic problem like the spread of fake news.
 But the results so far also illustrate the limits of blockchain’s capacity to solve systemic problems, at least within the media industry.

-The Times’ researchers conducted in-depth interviews with 34 news consumers and daily social media users from a range of backgrounds, regions and preferences for left- and right-leaning news sources, to learn how they judge the credibility of news images.
+The Times’ researchers conducted in-depth interviews with 34 news consumers and daily social media users from a range of backgrounds and political leanings, to learn how they judge the credibility of news images.

 They found that readers do apply critical thinking in interpreting images, although their approaches vary significantly.